PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 This is the change log for DscResource.Template.
 Any changes to the DscResource.Template should be mentioned here for reference by the users.

+### 2018-09-25

+- The example template was missing a closing brace.

 ### 2018-09-22

 - The file appveyor.yml correctly uses named parameters for PowerShell cmdlets.